-Just call your local public library and say this:
+Just call your local public library and say something like this:

 How can I write to the library instead?

-You can find a library's website with a Google search, and find the "Contact Us" part of the website.
+You can find a library's website with a Google search.
+Almost all of them have a "Contact Us" section that provides an email address or comment form.
 You can use this example text if you like.
-If you're sending an email, you can CC firstname.lastname@example.org so that we can help with followup questions.
+If you're sending an email, you can CC email@example.com so that we can help with any followup questions.

 Which kind of venue would work best?

-So far, the best venues for The Drive to Sing are public libraries, churches, and schools.
+So far, the best venues for The Drive to Sing are public libraries, churches, senior centers, and schools.

-Of these, the simplest by far is... libraries!
+Of these, the simplest to contact is... libraries!

 Public libraries are great venues for a number of reasons: